-The Group's financial instruments potentially subject to significant concentrations of credit risk primarily consist of cash and cash equivalents, time deposits, restricted cash, accounts receivable, and money market funds (recorded in the short-term investments) and financial products (recorded in the short-term and long-term investments) with variable interest rates referenced to performance of underlying assets issued by commercial banks and other financial institutions.
-As of December 31, 2021 and 2022, substantially all of the Group's cash and cash equivalents and time deposits were held in major financial institutions located in the United States of America and China, which management consider being of high credit quality.
-Accounts receivable is typically unsecured and is primarily derived from revenue earned from mobile game services (mainly relates to remittances due from payment channels and distribution channels) and advertising services.
-There was no individual payment channel that had receivable balance exceeding 10% of the Group's accounts receivable balance as of December 31, 2021 and 2022.
+The Group's financial instruments potentially subject to significant concentrations of credit risk primarily consist of cash and cash equivalents, time deposits, restricted cash, accounts receivable, money market funds and financial products (recorded in the short-term and long-term investments) with variable interest rates referenced to performance of underlying assets issued by well-known banks.
+As of December 31, 2023 and 2024, substantially all of the Group's cash and cash equivalents, restricted cash and time deposits were held in major financial institutions located in the United States of America and China, which management consider being of high credit quality.
+Accounts receivable is typically unsecured and is primarily derived from revenue earned from advertising, VAS and mobile game services (mainly relates to remittances due from payment channels and distribution channels).
+The following table presents distribution channel and customer that had receivable balance exceeding 10% of the Group's gross accounts receivable balance as of December 31, 2023 and 2024.